sanskaryo/Click-Clinic-One-Stop-GenAI-Health-App/README.md

 ## Introduction

 ClickClinic is an AI-powered healthcare platform that aims to simplify healthcare access and empower users with AI-driven insights.
-From finding nearby health services to managing reminders and providing 24/7 assistance, ClickClinic ensures that your healthcare is just a click away.
+From finding nearby health services to managing reminders and providing nutritional information, ClickClinic is your all-in-one health companion.

 ## Features